Skip to main content

 Myral Robbins DO, FAAFP, FACOFP's Profile

-Myral Robbins DO, FAAFP, FACOFP Related seminars and products
+Myral Robbins DO, FAAFP, FACOFP Related Seminars and Products

 Myral R. Robbins, D.O., FAAFP, FACOFP is a graduate of Michigan State University College of Osteopathic Medicine (MSUCOM).
 As a student, she served as Student Council President and founding member of the Council of Student Council Presidents.
 She subsequently served the MSUCOM Alumni Board as its President.
 Dr. Robbins is board certified in Family Medicine and was awarded a fellowship by both the AAFP and the ACOFP.
 She is a graduate of the AOA/OUCOM Heritage Foundation National Health Policy Fellowship and the MSUCOM Faculty Development Fellowship.